DataFire/Integrations/integrations/generated/weatherbit/README.md

 ## Description

-This is the documentation for the Weatherbit API.
+This is the documentation for the Weatherbit Weather API.
 The base URL for the API is [http://api.weatherbit.io/v2.0/](http://api.weatherbit.io/v2.0/) or [https://api.weatherbit.io/v2.0/](http://api.weatherbit.io/v2.0/).
 Below is the Swagger UI documentation for the API.
 All API requests require the `key` parameter.
-An Example for a 5 day forecast for London, UK would be `http://api.weatherbit.io/v2.0/forecast/3hourly?city=London`&`country=UK`
+An Example for a 5 day forecast for London, UK would be `http://api.weatherbit.io/v2.0/forecast/3hourly?city=London`&`country=UK`.
+See our [Weather API description page](https://www.weatherbit.io/api) for additional documentation.

 ## Actions